Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Applications

 In the subsequent analysis we compare the performance of the DRSM approach against other sequential approaches listed in \tabref{tbl:validation_configs}.
 To test each setup, we repeat the calculation process $10$ times.
 In each case the $500$ available samples are split randomly into $300$ samples for calculating the surrogate and $200$ samples for validation.
 The optimal KPCA kernel that was determined by DRSM is used in all methods that involve KPCA.
 Also, for the sake of comparison, the same reduced space dimension $\widehat{m}=20$ is assumed for all methods.

 The results of this comparative study are given in \figref{fig:res_diffusion2d_drsm_vs_others} using box plots to provide summary statistics of the validation error over the different splits of the samples.
 In case of Kriging surrogate modelling, DRSM consistently provides superior results compared to the other methods.
-Notice that KPCA with linear kernel is equivalent to PCA on a scaled version of the experimental design with scaling factor $\sqrt{w_1}$ (see Appendix~\ref{sec:Appendix:PCA_vs_linKPCA} for more details).
 The Kriging surrogates, in contrast to the PCE ones, are affected by this scaling.
 This also explains the performance improvement compared to the case of PCA-based DR. In case of PCE surrogate modelling, the performance improvement gained by DRSM is marginal compared to PCA and KPCA with distance preservation- based tuning of $\bfw$.

 Overall, DRSM consistently provides more accurate or at least comparable results compared to the other approaches.
 The main difference with a standard UQ setting in which the thermal conductivity is supposed to be sampled from a random field with known properties, is that the proposed DRSM methodology is purely data-driven, \ie{} it would be applied identically in a case when the input maps are given without knowing the underlying random process.